letoram/durden/visual.md

 For cases when you are only interested in a portion of a window, want a clone of a window, optionally with different scaling behavior and so on, there's the option to create a window slice.
 The feature can be found via
-<i>target/window/slice_clone=Active</i> or =Passive.
-This turns the mouse
+<i>target/window/slice_clone=Active</i> or <i>=Passive</i>.
+This switches the
-cursor into selection mode where you can select the region you want to slice out.
+mouse cursor to selection mode where you can select the region you want to slice out.
 The difference between _active_ and _passive_ mode is that in _active_ mode, all input that the window receives will be forwarded to the source.

-A trick that can be done here is to combine slicing with the _overlay_
+A trick that can be done here is to combine slicing with the _overlay tool_ in order to constantly keep track about some important part of a client with minimal impact to your normal workflow.

 # Per Target Tuning <a name="target"/>
 Default settings for a window comes from its archetype profile.
 The accepted